-This paper is organized as follows: In Section 2, we review some fundamental concepts in analysis and This will serve as our basis to construct smoothing functions for $R_1(\omega)$, and our theoretical analysis will all be dependent on the density function.
-In Section 3, we recall the SB-KKT conditions in [21], and then propose our BKKT conditions.
-In Section 4, we present our smoothing algorithm along with its convergence analysis.
-In Section 5, we compare the numerical performance of different smoothing functions generated from different density functions in solving (4).
+This paper is organized as follows: In Sect.
+2, we review some fundamental concepts in analysis and a brief review of the method for constructing smoothing functions of the plus function by means of density functions, which was proposed in [7].
+This will serve as our basis to construct smoothing functions for $R_1(\omega)$, and our theoretical analysis will all be dependent on the density function.
+In Sect.
+3, we recall the SB-KKT conditions introduced in [21], and then propose our BKKT conditions.
+In Sect.
+4, we present our smoothing algorithm along with its convergence analysis.
+In Sect.
+5, we compare the numerical performance of different smoothing functions generated from different density functions in solving (4).